-Both the engineering design and technical publication environments have similar requirements for managing information in a shareable repository.
+Both the engineering design environment and the technical publications environment have similar requirements for managing information in a sharable repository.
 In addition, engineering changes to the product design act as prompts for the technical publication group to initiate content changes against the product's related documentation.

 Today's most innovative companies recognize that the publication process makes considerable contributions (in the form of both design and aftermarket documents) to the product lifecycle.
-Equally important, they realize that the parts and metadata that comprise these documents are directly related to - and often derived from - the product's traditionally defined parts.
+Equally important, they realize that the "parts" and metadata that comprise these documents are directly related to the product's traditionally defined parts.

-Many companies are making the move to consolidate and reduce the hardware, software and legacy customizations that account for a large portion of their overhead spend.
+Many companies are making the move to consolidate and reduce the hardware, software and legacy customizations that account for a large portion of their overhead spend.1